-You can start Phase2 by clicking the icon under the "Start" menu, opening a ".ph2" file, or entering the command phase2.exe from the Windows "Command Prompt".
+You can start Phase2 by clicking the icon on the GWB dashboard, opening a ".ph2" file, or entering the command phase2.exe from the Windows "Command Prompt".
 When you start Phase2 from the command line (as opposed to clicking on the icon), you can specify a number of arguments.
-For example, the command causes Phase2 to read input commands from a file "my_script", and to use "my_thermo.tdat" as the thermodynamic database.
+For example, the command causes Phase2 to read input commands from a file "my\script", and to use "my\thermo.tdat" as the thermodynamic database.